 Outcomes, pupil progress and attainment are tracked and monitored closely to ensure impact in a variety of ways such as: data analysis, learning walks, pupil discussions, discussions with parents, case studies, observations, book looks and any other specific ways as determined by the initiative.

-We also have twice-yearly external pupil premium reviews from the ATLP to further challenge and support school leadership.
+We also have an annual external pupil premium review from the ATLP to further challenge and support school leadership.
 All this enables school leaders to evaluate the effectiveness of provision and adapt or enhance as necessary.

 In June 2020 the government announced £1 billion of funding to support children and young people to catch up on missed learning caused by coronavirus (COVID19).
 This is especially important for the most vulnerable pupils and pupils from disadvantaged backgrounds who we know have been most affected.

 The ATLP strategy for effective use of catch up funding was to employ catch-up tutors centrally and assign them each to a specific school.
 Our catch-up tutor has been employed since March 2021, funded by the 20-21 Catch-up Funding and 21-22 Recovery Premium.

 Please click the link below to see our Recovery Premium Strategy Statement and evaluation for the academic year 2021-2022.